-1) Fair value in accordance with IAS 39, as at 31 December 2017: € 196 million
+1) Fair value in accordance with IAS 39 as at 31 December 2017: € 196 million

-Financial instruments held in the Bank's portfolio contributed $\in$ -1 million to the gains/losses from financial instruments (fvpl).
+Financial instruments held in the Bank's portfolio contributed € -4 million to the net gain or loss from financial instruments (fvpl).

 Regarding loan receivables (ac), the add-ons for risks specific to the counterparty represent the material input parameter not observable in the market.
-Regarding the non-defaulted loans, an increase/decrease by 1 % would lead to a decrease/increase of the fair value by approximately $\in$ 18 million.
+Regarding the non-defaulted loans, an increase/decrease by 1 % would lead to a decrease/increase of the fair value by approximately $\in$ 10 million.

-(24) Comparison of carrying amounts and fair values of the financial instruments
+(22) Comparison of carrying amounts and fair values of the financial instruments